What is Banquet Service

 It includes anything from a simple snack service to a state banquet and from a small birthday party to a grand trade exhibition.
 The functions may be organized either within the premises of the hotel or outside, according to the host’s wish.

-Banquet service can be as varied as the style of the event and usually, this type of service style is somewhat decided by the extent of the event, menu, and crowd.
+This service style can be as varied as the style of the event and usually, this type of service style is somewhat decided by the extent of the event, menu, and crowd.
 Sometimes it depends on the size of the event or the menu itself.

-These are the types of banquet service style in a hotel:
+These are different styles of banquet service in the hotel: